RSE (Consent) - Viral. Students will be learning :

-- To establish clear personal boundaries around those aspects of their lives they wish to be private, shared only with specific people, shared only with specific people, and made public; to understand their right to privacy
+- To establish clear personal boundaries around those aspects of their lives they wish to be private, shared only with specific people, and made public.
+To understand their right to privacy

 - That consent is freely given and that being pressurised, manipulated or coerced to agree to something is not consent; that the seeker of consent is responsible for ensuring that consent has been given and if consent is not given or is withdrawn, that decision should always be respected

-- About the law in relation to consent (including the legal age of consent for sexual activity, the legal definition of consent and the responsibility in law for the seeker of consent to ensure that consent has been given)
+- The law in relation to consent (including the legal age of consent for sexual activity, the legal definition of consent and the responsibility in law for the seeker of consent to ensure that consent has been given)

 - How to seek the consent of another person and be sure that consent has been given; how to assertively withhold or withdraw consent